cubxxw/blog/content/en/posts/deployment-and-design-of-management-backend-and-monitoring.md

     detailed steps for beginners and insights for more advanced users.
 ---

-# Deployment and Design of OpenIM's Management Backend and Monitoring

 OpenIM offers various flexible deployment options to suit different environments and requirements.
 Here is a simplified and optimized description of these deployment options:

 1. Source Code Deployment: